-Credit Card Acceptance
+ATM Availability Credit Card Acceptance

+All major towns.
 Most major restaurants and stores.

 Travellers Cheques

 Travellers cheques can be changed in Hong Kong and at the Bank of China in all major cities but only during bank opening hours.
 Please note this is very time consuming and is not recommended.